333

 There's also a circadian rhythm component.
 Your body cycles through lighter sleep phases approximately every 90 minutes.
 If you fell asleep around midnight, a light sleep phase around 3:00-3:30 AM is biologically predictable.
 Add the frequency illusion on top of that, and waking up at 3:33 starts feeling like a spiritual experience rather than basic sleep architecture.

-But here's what I find interesting: even knowing all of this, the people who see 333 tend to be in remarkably similar life situations.
+But here's the interesting part: even knowing all of this, the people who see 333 tend to be in remarkably similar life situations.
 They're creative.
 They're holding something back.
 They have an idea, a project, a conversation, or a truth that's been queued up in their head for weeks or months.
 The number might be a coincidence, but the pattern of who notices it isn't.

 So maybe the more useful question isn't "why do I keep seeing 333?" but "what is it about my current state that's making my brain latch onto a creativity-and-expression number?"
 That question has a real, actionable answer.